Bayesian posterior repartitioning for nested sampling: Introduction

-In this paper, we therefore present an alternative Bayesian `automated' PR (autoPR) method in which $\beta$ is instead treated as a hyperparameter that is inferred from the data alongside the original parameters $\mTheta$ of the problem, within a single execution of the NS algorithm.
-This furnishes samples from the joint posterior on $(\mTheta,\beta)$ which may then be used straightforwardly to obtain either a final inference on $\mTheta$ after marginalisation over $\beta$, or to determine the 1-dimensional marginal distribution of $\beta$ by marginalising over $\mTheta$.
-The latter is useful in diagnosing the existence and severity of an unrepresentative prior for a given dataset, and hence for identifying `outlier' datasets and in refining the inference problem for future analyses.
+In this paper, we therefore present an alternative, Bayesian approach, in which $\beta$ is instead treated as a hyperparameter that is inferred from the data alongside the original parameters $\mTheta$ of the problem, within a single execution of the NS algorithm.
+Although this approach is conceptually very simple, indeed almost trivial, the resulting Bayesian PR (BPR) method is considerably more powerful than our original PR technique in several respects.
+In particular, one obtains samples from the joint posterior on $(\mTheta,\beta)$, which may then be used straightforwardly in a number of ways.
+First, one may properly marginalise over $\beta$ in a Bayesian manner to obtain a final inference on $\mTheta$, rather than conditioning on a single value of $\beta$ as in the original PR approach.
+Moreover, this allows BPR to accommodate likelihood functions consisting of a number of spatially separated modes that are located asymmetrically with respect to the prior, and are therefore characterised by different ranges of $\beta$ values; this is not possible using the original PR method.
+Second, one may instead marginalise over $\mTheta$ to determine the 1-dimensional marginal distribution of $\beta$ (an `effective' posterior that will be introduced in later sections), which we will show is very useful in diagnosing both the existence and severity of an unrepresentative prior for a given dataset, and hence for identifying `outlier' datasets and in refining the inference problem for future analyses.
+Finally, since the sampling of the joint posterior on $(\mTheta,\beta)$ is performed within a single NS run, BPR is much less computationally demanding than the original PR method, which requires a separate NS run for each value of $\beta$ in its annealing schedule.
+Indeed, since the overhead of introducing just a single additional hyperparameter $\beta$ to be sampled is negligible for most practical problems, BPR is typically no more computationally demanding than a standard NS analysis (i.e., equivalent to setting $\beta=1$), but automatically safeguards against potentially inefficient parameter space exploration, or even incorrect inferences, which may occur in the presence of unrepresentative priors.
+This suggests that BPR should, in fact, be used as the default approach in all NS analyses.

 It is worth noting, however, that one may encounter even more extreme problems than those discussed above, where the likelihood for some dataset(s) is concentrated outside an assumed prior having compact support.
 From a probabilistic point of view, the prior in these problems has zero probability in the region of the likelihood distribution.
-This case, one might describe as an unsuitable prior, is not addressed by the PPR method, and is not considered here.
+This case, which one might describe as an unsuitable prior, is not addressed by the BPR method, and is not considered here.